-Taxation is in respect of United Kingdom corporation tax on its assessable investment income and gains/losses at current rates of taxation.
+Taxation is in respect of United Kingdom and Cyprus corporation tax.
+In the UK tax is calculated on assessable investment income and gains/losses at current rates of taxation.
+In Cyprus tax is calculated on the surplus for the year adjusted for non-allowable expenditure.

-Analysis of tax charge for the year: 2021 £'000 2020 £'000
+Analysis of tax charge for the year: 2022 £'000 2021 £'000

-Corporation tax at 19% (2019: 19%) - 12
+Corporation tax applicable tax rates (6) -

-Prior year adjustment - -
+Prior year adjustment 5 -

-Total current tax - 12
+Total current tax (1) -

 Reconciliation of tax amount

-(Loss) / surplus on activities before tax (63) 164
+Surplus / (loss) on activities before tax 80 (63)

-Surplus on activities before tax multiplied by standard rate of corporation tax in the UK of 19% (12) 31
+Surplus on activities before tax multiplied by standard rate of corporation tax (14) (12)

-Non-taxable balance on technical account (321) (19)
+Non-taxable balance on technical account (130) (321)

-Non-taxable exchange losses 329 -
+Non-taxable exchange losses (140) 329

+Tax effect of expenses not allowed for tax purposes (2) -

+Prior year adjustments 5 -

-Tax loss not carried forward 4 -
+Tax loss not carried forward - 4

-- 12
+(1) -